Derry’s new tech event is seeking start-up pitches from women

 “Building a strong network is invaluable to any start-up’s success, so we feel that this prize could open unimaginable doors.
 We also can’t wait to announce who those 20 advocates and mentors will be.”

-Applications for The 20 are being sought from the beginning of February, Startacus has said, and it will be sharing details for submissions across its social media accounts.
-At that time, tickets for LineUp will also become available.
+Applications for The 20 are open from the beginning of February, Startacus said, and it will be sharing details for submissions across its social media accounts.
+Tickets for LineUp will also become available at that time.

-Its confirmed key speakers so far include Dell’s Dave Graham, Rradar’s Naomi Timperly, Concentrix’s Paula Kennedy Garcia, and angel investor Mary McKenna.
+Confirmed speakers for the event so far include Dell’s Dave Graham, Rradar’s Naomi Timperly, Concentrix’s Paula Kennedy Garcia and angel investor Mary McKenna.